Featuring a fantastic Judy Garland’s farewell to films…

 The pair’s anger with each other continues and turns into a heated argument.
 As they argue the story of their lives as lovers are revealed.
 We find how he brought up Matt after she couldn’t look after him, she kept away while he was married… and all this overheard by young Matt…

 As much as I’d like to tell you the rest of this tale, I’m urging you to watch this to see how things turn out.
-But to me the ending lovely in it left you with your own thoughts on its conclusion.
+But to me, the ending is lovely in that it left you with your own thoughts on its conclusion.
 But I could go on singing forever on how I would like to end it, but the show must go on.

 The performances are wonderful with Garland showing her obvious singing talents with gusto.
 She belts out those musical numbers as the professional performer she is.
 The film including Garland musical numbers including By Myself, Hello Bluebird, It Never Was You and the song with those credits, I Could Go On Singing.